-An idea for a project starts when a transportation need is identified sponsor - usually a and a new idea is put forward.
+An idea for a project starts when a transportation need is identified and a new idea is put forward.
 The idea can surface in any number of ways - from you, a private business, a community group or a government agency.